EIT-Pathogena/client/README.md

-# gpas-client
+# GPAS CLI

-The command line and Python API client for the Global Pathogen Analysis Service.
+The command line and Python API client for the GPAS mycobacterial platform.
 Enables secure sample upload with client-side human read removal and retrieval of analytical outputs.